yugabyte/yugabyte-db/docs/content/latest/troubleshoot/overview.md

 ## 3. Check logs

 Inspect the Yugabyte logs for more details on your issue.
-For more details on where to find and how to understand the YugaByte log files, see [Inspect logs](../nodes/check-logs).
+For more details on where to find and how to understand the Yugabyte log files, see [Inspect logs](../nodes/check-logs).

 ## 4. File an issue